vegemouse/romanNumerals/README.md

 ### change only use the subtraction specification with RN that are related by a factor of 10
 * 3999
 * MMMDCDXCIX

+## Setup

+* Clone this repository.
+* Open the directory in your choice of text editor.
+* Then open index.html via a web browser of your choice.

+## Technologies Used
+* JavaScript
+* JQuery
+* html
+* CSS
+* Bootstrap

+## Legal
+Copyright (c) 2016 Copyright Holder All Rights Reserved.